-M 161 COMMUNITY DEVELOPMENT

-A study of the structure and function of the small community in the South.
+M 161 COMMUNITY DEVELOPMENT Mr. Hendricks A study of the structure and function of the small community in the South.
+Fall.
+2 semester hours.
+(Not offered 1971-72)

-M 162 RURAL CHURCH DEVELOPMENT
+M 162 RURAL CHURCH DEVELOPMENT Mr. Hendricks

 A study of the role of the church in the community with attention to an adequate program for the church in the small community.